Hawaii0821/FaceAttr-Analysis/DailyNote.md

 Some notes, summary or ideas on the process of learning with unfixed format in every week.

+## Week10 (19.05.11)

+### Improvement and discussion

+- More data visualization on process and result
+- spilit dataset into validate and test dataset.
+- focal loss or OHEM to solve sample imbalance.
+- use the wild images(?).
+- find a tradeoff between speed and accuracy.
+- multi-task: face localization and analysis.

 ## Week9 (19.04.27)

 ### Experiment summary